 For more information about payment options visit our Infringement Notice Payments webpage.

-Fines of $200 and over may be paid off in installments.
+Fines of $200 and over may be paid off in instalments.
 Please select the appropriate option on the reverse of the fine and complete your details in the space provided.
-You must then return the fine along with the first installment of $60 to Council.
+You must then return the fine along with the first instalment of $60 to Council.

 What if I believe the fine has been issued incorrectly?